Aeroluna/LunaCoopMod/README.md

 - Added a visual indicator to Phoenix attacks when Anion Pulse Crystals is researched (Affects Artanis and Karax).
 - Added a visual blue trail to Marauder attacks after upgrading Concussive Shells (Affects Raynor, Tychus, and Mengsk).
 - Increased Zealot animation walk speed from 2.25 to 3.
 This makes Zealots visually bounce around less at high movement speeds (Affects Artanis, Vorazun, Karax, and Fenix).
-- Added turret tracking to Colossus attacks (Affects Karax and Fenix).
+- Added turret tracking to Colossi (Affects Karax and Fenix).

 Copied from Versus.